LookADonKill/learn-frontend/README.md

-This is my journey in learning JavaScript
+This is my journey in learning Front-End Development (Utilizing HTML, CSS, and JS)

 Stage 1: Shopping List -> Learn fundamentals of Web Development (click ShoppingList.html to open)